Search sheldonbrown.com and sheldonbrown.org

 Although usual tandem practice is to link the front and rear pedals on each side with a bungie cord to keep the toe clips right-side-up, this doesn't work too well if one set of cranks is much shorter than the other.

-[I prefer toe clips and straps for a small child, because it may not be possible to find child-size shoes for a clipless system, or to adjust the pedal release force low enough.
+[I used toe clips and straps for Jacob when he was little.
+It may not be possible to find child-size shoes for a clipless system, or to adjust the pedal release force low enough.
 For a small child, you will want to install the shortest toe clips, but it isn't necessary for the toes of the shoes extend all the way to the front.

 -- John Allen]